Japan to make crater on asteroid to get samples from inside

-Japan's space agency says its Hayabusa2 spacecraft will follow up last month's touchdown on a distant asteroid with another risky mission — to drop an explosive to make a crater and collect underground samples to get possible clues to the origin of the solar system.
+Japan's space agency said Monday that its Hayabusa2 spacecraft will follow up last month's touchdown on a distant asteroid with another risky mission — to drop an explosive to make a crater and collect underground samples to get possible clues to the origin of the solar system.

-Hayabusa2 successfully touched down on the boulder-rich asteroid Feb.
-22, when it also collected some surface fragments.
+Hayabusa2 made history on Feb.
+22 when it successfully touched down on the boulder-rich asteroid, where it also collected some surface fragments.

 Sign Up and Save